 In general, by characterizing how the basis is transformed, we know how any point or vector specified in terms of that basis is transformed.
-Because points and vectors in the current coordinate system are expressed in terms of the current coordinate system’s frame, applying the transformation to them directly is equivalent to applying the transformation to the current coordinate system’s basis and finding their coordinates in terms of the transformed basis.
+Because points and vectors in a coordinate system are expressed in terms of the coordinate system’s frame, applying the transformation to them directly is equivalent to applying the transformation to the coordinate system’s basis and finding their coordinates in terms of the transformed basis.

-A transformation is represented by the elements of the matrix m, a Matrix4x4 object.
-The low-level Matrix4x4 class is defined in Section A.5.3.
+The transformation matrix is represented by the elements of the matrix m, which is represented by a SquareMatrix<4> object.
+(The SquareMatrix class is defined in Section B.2.12.)
 The matrix m is stored in row-major form, so element m[i][j] corresponds to , where is the row number and is the column number.
-For convenience, the Transform also stores the inverse of the matrix m in the Transform::mInv member; for pbrt’s needs, it is better to have the inverse easily available than to repeatedly compute it as needed.
+For convenience, the Transform also stores the inverse of m in its Transform::mInv member variable; for pbrt’s needs, it is better to have the inverse easily available than to repeatedly compute it as needed.

 When a new Transform is created, it defaults to the identity transformation—the transformation that maps each point and each vector to itself.
 This transformation is represented by the identity matrix:

-The implementation here relies on the default Matrix4x4 constructor to fill in the identity matrix for m and mInv.
+The implementation here relies on the default SquareMatrix constructor to fill in the identity matrix for m and mInv.

 The Transform representing the inverse of a Transform can be returned by just swapping the roles of mInv and m.